From the book How to Win Friends and Influence People by Dale Carnegie:

 No one can pronounce my name correctly.
 Most people think it’s “Shana” or “Chayna” or “Shanna.”
 It’s not hard, really: just say “Hannah,” only with a guttural ch sound, like “Chanukah.”

-I was born in New Haven, Connecticut, to a pair of New Yorkers who did not want to give me a more ordinary American name like Jennifer or Jessica–names by which I now call almost all my female friends.
-As my parents intended, my name sets me apart from the mainstream.
-There has never been another Chana in my class (although a Harvard classmate spells it Hanna).
-This uniqueness made it harder to blend in when I was a preteen and wanted to disappear into a crowd.
+I was born in New Haven, Connecticut, to a pair of New Yorkers who did not want to give me a more ordinary American name like Jennifer or Jessica–names by which I now call almost all my female friends. … This uniqueness made it harder to blend in when I was a preteen and wanted to disappear into a crowd.
 But now that I’m older and value individuality, I appreciate the merits of not being just another Mary or Susan.